themestechnology/magento-google-merchant-center-shopping-feed-atom/README.md

 ### Google Product Type
 It is recommended that you use the number references rather than the breadcrumb path for data entry as the & and > can cause problems.
 >https://support.google.com/merchants/answer/160081?hl=en-GB

+## FAQ

+>Q: Is this script free

+>A: Yes it has an MIT licence

+>Q: I need a atom xml feed for more than one country

+>A: You would be better off renaming the script and customising it for each country

+>Q: Is there an example output

+>A: Yes there is an example output supplied in "google-atom-feed-example.xml"